 - c.
 Redacted Document(s).
-Where a party seeks leave to file a document in redacted form, the party shall electronically file a letter motion seeking leave to file a document in redacted form on ECF in accordance with Standing Order 19-MC-583 and Section 6 of the S.D.N.Y.
+Where a party seeks leave to file a document in redacted form, the party shall electronically file a letter-motion seeking leave to file a document in redacted form on ECF in accordance with Standing Order 19-MC-583 and Section 6 of the S.D.N.Y.
 Electronic Case Filing Rules and Instructions.
-The letter motion itself shall be filed in public view, should explain the reasons for seeking to file the document in redacted form, and should not include confidential information.
-At the same time, the party shall (1) publicly file on ECF and electronically relate to the letter motion a copy of the document with the proposed redactions; and (2) file under seal on ECF (with the appropriate level of restriction) and electronically relate to the motion an unredacted copy of the document with the proposed redactions highlighted. - d.
+The letter-motion itself shall be filed in public view, should explain the reasons for seeking to file the document in redacted form, including why the request for redaction is consistent with the test set forth in Lugosch v.
+Pyramid Co. of Onondaga, 435 F.3d 110 (2d Cir.
+2006), and should not include confidential information.
+At the same time, the party shall (1) publicly file on ECF and electronically relate to the letter-motion a copy of the document with the proposed redactions; and (2) file under seal on ECF (with the appropriate level of restriction) and electronically relate to the motion an unredacted copy of the document with the proposed redactions highlighted. - d.
 Submission by E-Mail.
-Any party unable to comply with the requirement for electronic filing under seal through the ECF system, or who believes that a particular document should not be electronically filed at all, shall file a letter motion by e-mail, in accordance with Paragraph 1(A) above, seeking leave of the Court to file in a different manner. - B. Settlement Agreements.
+Any party unable to comply with the requirement for electronic filing under seal through the ECF system, or who believes that a particular document should not be electronically filed at all, shall file a letter-motion by e-mail, in accordance with Paragraph 1(A) above, seeking leave of the Court to file in a different manner. - B. Settlement Agreements.
 The Court will not retain jurisdiction to enforce confidential settlement agreements.
 If the parties wish that the Court retain jurisdiction to enforce a settlement agreement, the parties must place the terms of their agreement on the public record.
 The parties may either provide a copy of the settlement agreement for the Court to endorse or include the terms of their settlement agreement in their stipulation of settlement and dismissal. - C. Bankruptcy Appeals.
 Briefs must be submitted in accordance with Fed.
 R. Bankr.
 P. 8015-18.
 Counsel may seek to extend these dates by joint request submitted to the Court no later than two business days before the brief is due.